jamesrharwood/equator-guidelines-website/guideline_repos/squire/items/13b_c_d_context_unexpected_consequences.md

 title: "13 c, d & e Contextual elements and unexpected consequences"
 checklist:
     text: |
-        A.  Contextual elements that interacted with the interventions
+        13c.
+Contextual elements that interacted with the interventions

-        B.  Observed associations between outcomes, interventions and relevant contextual factors
+        13d.
+Observed associations between outcomes, interventions and relevant contextual factors

-        C.  Unintended consequences such as benefits, harms, unexpected results, problems or failures associated with the intervention(s)
+        13e.
+Unintended consequences such as benefits, harms, unexpected results, problems or failures associated with the intervention(s)
 ---

 ## What to write